mayawang/Vampazon/README.md

 == README
 # Vampazon
 Shop till you drop again, at Vampazon!
 We have a wide array of products to meet all your bloody needs.
 Minions, Home Decor, dental care, and more!
-Commence shopping [here][ ____ herokuapp.com].
+Commence shopping [here][https://vampazon.herokuapp.com/].
 Vampazon is an e-commerce venue for Vampires and beyond.

 ### Authors